BrightspaceUI/core/components/breadcrumbs/README.md

 # Breadcrumbs

-The `d2l-breadcrumbs` element can be used to help users understand where they are within an application, and provide useful clues about how the space is organized.
-They also provide a convenient navigation mechanism.
+Breadcrumbs are a way-finding tool that helps users understand where they are within an application, while also offering an easy way to navigate "up" to higher level pages.

 <!-- docs: start hidden content -->
 ![screenshot of d2l-breadcrumbs component](./screenshots/basic.png)